seonokkim/azure-ai-speech/README.md

-# **Azure AI Speech Processing Platform**
+# **Azure AI Speech Application**

-Welcome to the **Azure AI Speech Processing Platform**, an interactive application designed for seamless Speech-to-Text (STT) and Text-to-Speech (TTS) functionalities using Azure Cognitive Services.
-This platform combines the power of Azure's APIs with an intuitive interface provided by Gradio, enabling efficient speech processing for developers and end-users.
+Azure AI Speech Application, an interactive application designed for Speech-to-Text (STT) and Text-to-Speech (TTS) functionalities using Azure Cognitive Services and Gradio.
+This application combines the power of Azure's APIs with an intuitive interface provided by Gradio, enabling efficient speech processing for developers and end-users.

 ---